University of Texas at El Paso Academic Catalog

 Student Teaching Residency Description

-Student teaching residency for elementary grades, secondary grades, special education, and all-level programs consists of one or two semesters (depending on the concentration and college of the major) in which students are assigned to partner schools where they spend at least one semester of five days per week for the entire school day for a minimum of 15 weeks engaged in student teaching.
+Student teaching residency for elementary grades, middle grades, secondary grades, special education, and all-level programs consists of one or two semesters (depending on the concentration and college of the major) in which students are assigned to partner schools where they spend at least one semester of five days per week for the entire school day for a minimum of 15 weeks engaged in student teaching.
 During student teaching residency, the major concepts and skills are introduced and student teachers become familiar with the pupils, the teams of teachers, and the community of the partner schools to which they are assigned.
 The semester(s) have an emphasis on role induction.
 Student teachers assist teachers mainly through small-group work and begin to experience whole-class instruction.
 Student teachers demonstrate that they can synthesize the knowledge, values, and experiences of earlier semesters in developing an effective teaching style.
 Proficiency in all program competencies is assessed during this time.

 Student teaching takes place during the spring and/or fall semester.
 Students are usually assigned to their student teaching classrooms two weeks prior to the start of the regular semester.
 Students normally begin student teaching on the first day of teacher in-service or soon afterward.